Kamala Khan (Marvel Cinematic Universe): Protecting Jersey City

-After returning to the city, where Bruno's convienence store Circle Q has exploded and Deever has ordered a lockdown, Khan crafts a disguise using a gift from Muneeba and Kareem's cloth before reuniting with the boys.
-With help from Nakia, Aamir, and Zimmer, the group stall the DODC agents.
-Fellow DODC agent P. Cleary orders a retreat, but Deever ignores him and leads a detachment of agents to storm the school where Khan and her friends are hiding, and arrests everyone except for her and Kamran, who confronts Deever.
-Deever attacks him, but Khan fights off the agents, allowing all of her friends to escape.
-Deever flees and is later relieved of her duty by Cleary.
-Khan becomes a beloved figure in her community and takes the superhero name "Ms. Marvel" from her father.
+After returning to Jersey City, Khan learns that Carrelli's store Circle Q exploded and that Deever has ordered a lockdown.
+She is then given a gift in the form of a costume from Muneeba using Kareem's cloth before reuniting with Carrelli and Kamran in an alleyway.
+They go to Coles, where she calls Kareem asking for his help with Kamran.
+She then reunites with Bahadir, and receives help from her, Zimmer, and Aamir.
+They stall the DODC agents as Deever leads a detachment of agents to storm the school.
+However, the agents arrests everyone except for her and Kamran, who confronts Deever outside.
+Deever attacks him, but Khan helps him fight off the agents, allowing her friends and Aamir to escape.
+She helps Kamran escape, telling him that a Red Dagger representative would take him to Karachi.
+Afterwards, Khan becomes a beloved figure in her community and takes the superhero name "Ms. Marvel" from her father.

-A week later, Bruno tells Khan she has a genetic mutation.
-Later, after Khan's bangle emits a strange glow in her bedroom, she suddenly switches places with Danvers.
+A week later, Khan goes out with Bahadir and Carrelli, before Carrelli leaves for Caltech.
+While out, Carrelli tells Khan she has a genetic mutation.
+Sometime later, Khan's bangle emits a strange glow in her bedroom and she is transported elsewhere.